 - Display scientific insight and be able to express himself/herself in an accountable way on the subject.

 - Be able to identify a specific problem, to formulate an applicable hypothesis and project proposal based on

 thorough literature research, and to do field research in a responsible way so as to solve the problem and

 - Be able to act in a responsible way and with confidence in practical wildlife management.

 The major aim of the research project is to learn how to do field research, and and to prepare a scientific publication.
 It also aims to guide the student, under the supervision of a lecturer, in the planning, execution and documenting of the research, as well as the oral presentation of the proposal and final results.
 Project topics are usually supplied by the Centre.

 Various seminars on a conservation or wildlife management subject are done separately or as part of a given course.
 The aims are to train the student in the methodology of literature research, as well as the interpretation, evaluation, structuring, ordering and documenting of the available literature on a given subject, and to train the student in oral communication through the oral delivery of seminars.

 Composition of the Honours programme

 - Selected excursions to wilderness areas - to be advised after the start of the course each year.
-In 2012 this was replaced by all students attending the annual South African Wildlife Management Conference which was highly successful and this may be done again.
+This was replaced by the attendance of the annual South African Wildlife Management Conference.

 - Shorter excursions: ad hoc as the opportunities arise - at each student’s own cost.
 Can also be